AlphaVerse09/AlphaVerse09/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm Eymen aka AlphaVerse, a passionate aspiring software developer with a strong interest in web development, creating projects, and learning new technologies.<br>
-🚀 Currently working on a language learning app.<br>
+🚀 Currently working on a student app.<br>
 🎓 I’m a 10th-grade student focused on mastering technologies.<br>
 💡 My interests include **game development, web design, and language learning**.<br>
 🌟 My goal is to create impactful projects, improve continuously, and contribute positively to the world.<br>